Ztiany/android-learning/05-architecture/Kotlin-with-Jetpack-Latest/README.md

-# Android：Kotlin with The Newest Jetpack
+# Android：The Newest Kotlin with The Newest Jetpack Components

-Kotlin 与 最新的 Jetpack 实践
+The newest Kotlin , the newest Jetpack components and the newest AGP(Android Gradle Plugin) trial in Android development.